 They have one male RCA jack at each end, so they only have one connection.
 In general, they are rated at 75 ohms to transfer digital signals accurately.

-Many people use them to You can also use this type of cable to connect your AV receiver to a subwoofer.
+Many people use them to connect their AV receiver to a subwoofer.
 In fact, subwoofer cables are actually digital coaxial cables.
 You can check out our comparison of subwoofer cables vs RCA cables.
 By the way, some people build digital coaxial cables by themselves by using coaxial cables with RCA connectors.

 In addition, they transmit analog and composite-video signals between cable receivers, televisions, satellites, and other devices.
 They typically have two or three color-coded connectors.